mihir021/Python/README.md

 Create your feature branch (git checkout -b feature/NewScript).

 Commit your changes (git commit -m 'Add some NewScript').

 Push to the branch (git push origin feature/NewScript).

-Open a Pull Request.

-Push to the branch (git push origin feature/NewScript).